Misaelchavez16/FinalIntegralActivity/README.md

 This is the final project of the data structures course.
 We are intended to implement a cpp application that analyses some log data files from a server.
 The data presents failed logs to some platform.
 The application reads the file selected by setting the name and location of the file on the command promp.
-Each failed logs contains the following data:
+Each failed log contains the following data:
 </p>
 <ul>